jewel/clearskies/protocol/core.md

 When peer A is started it notices that the file was deleted.
-It sets the deletion time to the last time it had seen the file in a scan, which is nevertheless newer than the mtime of the time.
+It sets the deletion time to the last time it had seen the file in a scan, which is nevertheless newer than the mtime of the file.
 It connects to B and the deleted file wins in tree sync.
 Things then proceed like case 1 and 2.

 Case 4: Neither is running

 This is identical to case 3.

++++ More peers

 If there are three peers, then the delete must be tracked by all peers until they all know about the deletion.
 This avoids the following scenario: